kthom-pi/chicago_crime_app_streamlit/README.md

 The data is broken down into the following

-Table Summary of Crime selected:
+Table summary of crime selected:

 ![image](https://github.com/kthom-pi/chicago_crime_app_streamlit/assets/64857144/f2f0f7a8-b935-4331-876e-94519948fc39)